midudev/react-slidy/README.md

 ## Overview

 React Slidy is a simple and minimal slider component.
-It was based on the fabulous [lory.js slider](https://github.com/meandmax/lory) altough as the main objective is to achieve the best performance and smoothness a lot of it was rewrited and cutted.
+It was based on the fabulous [lory.js slider](https://github.com/meandmax/lory) altough as the main objective is to achieve the best performance and smoothness a lot of it was rewritten.
 Also, it's wrapped on a React component in order to be used on projects using ReactJS.

 ## Browser compatibility